 You can use fan funding to let your viewers make voluntary payments to support your channel.
 When you turn on fan funding, your viewers see a button on your channel that lets them donate money.

 Patreon is a way to get paid for creating the things you already create (videos, songs, whatevs, etc.).
-Fans pledge a few bucks per month or per item you release, and then you get paid every month, or every time you release something new (whether it’s on YouTube, your own website, or anywhere).
+Fans pledge a few bucks per month or per item released and the money goes to the creator.
+It doesn’t matter where creators create, for example, YouTube, Vimeo, SoundCloud, blog, etc.

 Thumbnails are crucial to capturing the attention of viewers.
-I’m on my third design iteration and like the direction I’m going.
+I’m on my fourth design iteration and like the direction, I’m going.
 I’ve made bulk changes since I have less than 35 videos, but this will become more problematic as I add videos.
 I will likely roll out a new thumbnail design template during a quarter and continue with it until changes are warranted.

 Pixlr (I use this tool)